barentsen/dotfiles/README.md

 ***Configures `zsh`, `vim` and `tmux` to Geert's liking.***

-This repository holds my configuration files, which have been heavily inspired by looking at other people's `dotfiles` repositories.
+This repository holds my configuration files, which have been heavily inspired by looking at other people's `dotfiles` repositories across GitHub.
-In fact some of the sub-directories are submodules referring to other repositories.

 ## Installation
 To link the various configuration files into your home-directory,